Blog

 Myogenic Regulation

 The myogenic theory states that blood flow is regulated by the intrinsic properties of smooth muscle in blood vessels.
-When there is an increase in the exchange of gases (oxygen and carbon dioxide) in the blood, it causes blood vessels to dilate and stretch, which in turn would stimulate smooth muscle contractions via the nervous system to keep the blood moving steadily forward.
-In the opposite case, too little stretching of the vessels causes their smooth muscle tissue to relax, resulting in blood vessel dilation, lower pressure, lower mechanical resistance and the easy movement of blood.
+When there is an increase in the exchange of gases (oxygen and carbon dioxide) in the blood, it causes blood vessels to dilate and stretch, which in turn stimulates smooth muscle contractions via the nervous system to keep the blood moving steadily forward.
+In the opposite case, too little stretching of the vessels causes their smooth muscle tissue to relax, resulting in blood vessel dilation, lower pressure, lower mechanical resistance, and the easy movement of blood.

 Metabolic Regulation

 The metabolic theory of autoregulation arose from the observation that wherever there is metabolic activity at the cellular level, blood flow is not far behind to aid the process.
-The metabolic activity referred to here is not related to digestion, but to energy production and cellular energy metabolism.
+The metabolic activity referred to here is not related to digestion but to energy production and cellular energy metabolism.

-It’s only natural for blood to follow metabolic activity in the body as oxygen and other nutrients present in blood are the prime requirements to sustain energy generation.
+It’s only natural for blood to follow metabolic activity in the body as oxygen and other nutrients present in the blood are the prime requirements to sustain energy generation.

 Organ-Specific Autoregulation